warrofua/glass-bead-game/README.md

 ```

 ## Notes
-- Data is in‑memory (ephemeral).
-Suitable for local testing.
+- Data is in-memory (ephemeral).
+Suitable for local development and testing.
-- The judge is a deterministic stub; replace with your LLM/embedding pipeline later.
+- Both deterministic (v0) and LLM-powered (v1) judging are available.
-- See `/packages/types/src/index.ts` for the move schema.
+- See `/packages/types/src/index.ts` for complete type definitions and move schemas.
+- All 58 tests pass with comprehensive coverage across server, web, and types packages.

 ## Architecture
 ![Architecture Diagram](docs/architecture.svg)